hankbao/libreboot/docs/future/index.md

     <http://review.coreboot.org/#/c/6718/>
     -   [dmesg](future/dumps/pte_x60_6718/dmesg)
     -   [kern.log](future/dumps/pte_x60_6718/kern.log)
-    -   This doesn\'t seem to cause any issues for general use.
+    -   This doesn't seem to cause any issues for general use.
 -   Implement INT 10H support in i945 native graphics. (this will be a lot of work.
 SeaBIOS has code for some geode boards, to get a general idea).
--   T60 15\" QXGA (2048x1536): fixed issue where GRUB wouldn\'t show any
+-   T60 15" QXGA (2048x1536): fixed issue where GRUB wouldn't show any
     graphics.
 (Not many people have this panel)
     -   It might be the same issue I ran into with Paul on the X60 (not enough memory being allocated) since the same code works on T60